 Other articles in the series Customer Experience in the Home Building Industry:

-- Part 1: Improving Home Builder Performance With a Dedicated Customer Experience Initiative
+- Part 1: Improving Home Builder Performance With a Dedicated Customer Experience Initiative (this post)

 - Part 2: Components of a Winning Customer Experience Strategy